furkan101/minorm.js/README.md

 # minorm.js

-glorm.js is a simple library to use JSON queries for MySQL database, kind of a little orm, written in Node.js.
+minorm.js is a simple library to use JSON queries for MySQL database, kind of a little ORM named from mini-orm, written in Node.js.

 # Contributing
 All you have to do is forking repository, coding stuff, committing and creating pull request.
 I suggest using GitHub Desktop.